Refuge Worldwide announced as media partner for Barcelona’s SOUNDIT Festival

 In collaboration with the Martinique-based association Permactivie, Welto and the Sacred Bush finds its roots in the cultural and botanical knowledge cultivated at the margins of plantation systems.
 The exhibition also brings together ancestral plant practices, communal land care, and artistic responses to environmental collapse.
 It foregrounds the role of children—not as passive inheritors of crisis, but as active participants in imagining relational, land-based futures.
 Developed in collaboration with artists and thinkers from the Caribbean and its diasporas, Welto and the Sacred Bush considers the garden and the cultural practices surrounding it as a living archive of resistance, care, and regeneration.

 DJs Ka Dansé and Jefe Marrón, from the Refuge Worldwide resident roster, will soundtrack the evening session with their individual love letters to Caribbean music.
-Program 18:00 – Doors open 19:00 – Welcome by Antonia Alampi, Artistic Director, Spore Initiative 19:30 – Guided tour with artists Mawongany, Annalee Davis, and Isambert Duriveau 20:30 – DJ set: Ka Dansé 22:00 – DJ set: Jefe Marrón
+Programme 18:00 – Doors open 19:00 – Welcome by Antonia Alampi, Artistic Director, Spore Initiative 19:30 – Guided tour with artists Mawongany, Annalee Davis, and Isambert Duriveau 20:30 – DJ set: Ka Dansé 22:00 – DJ set: Jefe Marrón